evanvolgas/reflectedintelligence/_posts/2025-06-07-moral-compass-of-machines.md

 Universities have established programs dedicated to value alignment and AI safety.
 Berkeley's [Center for Human-Compatible AI](https://humancompatible.ai/) and Oxford's [Future of Humanity Institute](https://www.fhi.ox.ac.uk/) lead academic research in the area, training new generations of alignment researchers.

-Government interest has also grown, with initiatives like the [National AI Research Institute for Trustworthy AI](https://www.nsf.gov/news/special_reports/announcements/081020.jsp) in the United States and the EU's [CLAIRE network](https://claire-ai.org/) incorporating alignment concerns into broader AI governance frameworks.[^15]
+Government interest has also grown, with initiatives like the National AI Research Institute for Trustworthy AI in the United States and the EU's [CLAIRE network](https://claire-ai.org/) incorporating alignment concerns into broader AI governance frameworks.

 Despite this progress, many researchers consider alignment efforts underfunded relative to capabilities research.
-The [2023 AI Alignment Survey](https://arxiv.org/abs/2304.12980) found that leading AI researchers believe substantially more resources should be directed toward solving alignment before pursuing more advanced AI capabilities.[^16]
+The 2023 AI Alignment Survey found that leading AI researchers believe substantially more resources should be directed toward solving alignment before pursuing more advanced AI capabilities.[^16]

 ## Beyond the Laboratory: Alignment in Practice